FredKSchott/snowpack/www/README.md

 - Capitalize after colons
 - Avoid using vague terms for link text like "here"

+### Vale
+[Vale](https://github.com/errata-ai/vale) is a text linter.
+A selection of rules based on our style guide are available in the Vale directory.
+Right now Vale usage in this repository is experimental but once we have some experience with using these we plan on integrating them as tests.
 ### Reference documentation formatting

 For reference documentation (APIs, configuration, etc.), use the following format: